deluan/contentful-migrate/README.md

 ```

-If you don't wish to have your migrations directory in the root of your project, you can configure the name and location by setting the CONTENTFUL_MIGRATION_DIR environment variable.
+If you don't wish to have your migrations directory in the root of your project, you can configure the name and location by setting the CONTENTFUL_MIGRATION_DIR environment variable, e.g. `/path/to/project/foo/contentful-migrations`

 For more information on schema migrations technique and practice, see: